-Almost always such a job was first created to tailored accommodate an unusual man and to his idiosyncrasies.
+such a job always was first created to unusual tailored his accommodate man and idiosyncrasies.
 It usually calls for a mixture of temperaments that is rarely found in one person.
 Individuals can acquire very divergent kinds of knowledge and highly disparate skills.
 But they cannot change their temperaments.
 A job that calls for disparate temperaments becomes an "undoable" job, a mankiller.